sahraoui17/ref2tex/README.md

 ```

 ## Ongoing improvements
--bibtex entry generation, in case it is missing in the provided bibtex library.
+- bibtex entry generation, in case it is missing in the provided bibtex library.
--Deep learning based reference identification (author,year,journal/conference ...etc.) rather than parsing
+- Deep learning based reference identification (author,year,journal/conference ...etc.) rather than parsing
--provide a web-based service for online citation converting
+- provide a web-based service for online citation converting

 ## Licence
 Licensed under the MIT license.